Wandalen/wTools/module/rust/type_constructor/Readme.md

 dbg!( x );
 ```

-### Example :: single with struct instead of macro.
+### Sample :: single with struct instead of macro.

 Sometimes it's sufficient to use common type instead of defining a brand new.
 You may use paramtetrized struct `Single< T >` instead of macro `types!` if that is the case.